knife-media/theme/README.md

 This theme uses awesome commercial font [Formular](https://brownfox.org/fonts/formular/).
 According font license we can't share it in public access.

-You should buy it or change for something else.
+You should buy it or change with something else.

 ## Help ##